naston70/jeremys-it-lab/43.FTP-TFTP/ftp.md

 - No encryption, all data is sent in plain text
 - Best used in a controlled environment to transfer small files quickly
 - TFTP servers listen on UDP port 69
+- UDP doesn't provide reliability or retransmission but these features come in the TFTP protocol itself.

+#### TFTP Reliability

+- Every TFTP data message is acknowledged
+    - if the client is transferring a file to the server the server will send the ACK message
+    - if the server is transferring a file to the client the client will send ACK messages

+- Timers are used, and if in an expected message isn't received in time the waiting device will resend its previous message

+* TFTP uses 'lock-step' communication.
+The client and server alternately send a message and then wait for a reply - retransmissions are sent as needed